-In making and enjoying tea, the five sensorial experiences needed to be brought to play.
-The Northern Song scholar-artists theorized ways to enjoy tea that the color, taste, smell, and texture of tea were emphasized in texts whose subject matters are about tea.
-The qin music, euphoric and rhythmic sounds of chanting rhymed literary works, and the burning of aromatic substances, which accompanied the tea banquet, were prioritized, so was the feeling of control over the whisking of tea, which was a specific tea preparation method.
-Huizong and his subordinates regulated detailed steps of seven rounds of tea whisking.
-To achieve the desired color, fragrance, and texture of tea, however ephemeral they might be, required a sophisticated control of chains of rapid action in these seven rounds.
-This investigation leads us to a new field of research as we lay a foundation upon which to explore the history of human’s sensorial experiences and establish a method to record ephemeral actions.
-Ephemeral actions are hard to record before the invention of movies.
-To transcribe chains of actions is very difficult.
-These detailed, though long-ignored records of the tea-making process will constitute appropriate sources of evidence to the history of ephemeral arts.
+All five senses were brought to bear in making and enjoying tea.
+The Northern Song scholar-artists theorised ways to enjoy tea and the tea’s colour, taste, smell, and consistency were emphasized in the texts.
+Qin music, euphoric and rhythmic sounds of chanting rhymed literary works, and the burning of aromatic substances that accompanied the tea banquet, were prioritized.
+So too was the feeling of control over the whisking of tea – a specific tea preparation method.
+Huizong and his subordinates regulated detailed steps of seven stages of tea whisking.
+Achieving tea’s desired colour, fragrance, and texture, however ephemeral they might be, required a sophisticated control of a series of rapid actions at each stage.
+This investigation leads us to a new field of research as we lay a foundation upon which to explore the history of human ephemeral arts and sensory experiences.
+Ephemeral activities were difficult to record before the invention of film.
+To adequately describe a sequence of complex actions in prose is challenging.
+In the case of this book, detailed records of tea-making processes that have been overlooked for a long time provide a window onto an ancient ephemeral art.

-The five sensorial experiences would prove to be effective means to change people’s conception and behaviors as understood by the ruling elites of the state of the Northern Song.
-The control of sight, hearing, taste, smell, and touch of the three types of practices was used as political strategies at the state level.
-The concrete tea cultures, and the economic and artistic constructs of the tea cultures such as paintings and literary works were used as political propaganda of the state policies.
-Similarly, the production of the other two cultures necessarily turned to be a focal point of state policies and power struggle.
-The political elites gradually seized the control of tea and aromatic substances in order to situate themselves at the center of cultures and power because they wanted to establish a new elite culture involving the above-mentioned cultural and artistic practices.
-Along these lines of thought, this book will address the economic and political mediation between the central and regional powers by investigating the history of tea and ceramic production and circulation in Fujian, China.
-The implementation of policies regarding the monopoly of tea and aromatic substances issued by the central government on the local level and the responses from the local determined how the scholar-artists enjoyed tea, aromatic substances, and the qin music in the capital.
+The five sensorial experiences would prove to be an effective means of changing people’s ideas and behaviours in line with the priorities of the ruling elites of the Northern Song state.
+The control of sight, hearing, taste, smell, and touch in the three practices discussed was used as a political strategy at the state level.
+The concrete tea cultures and the economic and artistic constructs of the tea cultures, such as paintings and literary works, were used as political propaganda for state policies.
+Similarly, the production of the other two cultures was a focal point of state policies and power struggles.
+The political elites gradually seized control of tea and aromatic substances to situate themselves at the centre of culture and power.
+They sought to establish a new elite culture involving these cultural and artistic practices.
+This book addresses the economic and political mediation between the central and regional powers by investigating the history of tea and ceramic production and circulation in Fujian.
+I illustrate how the central government established a state monopoly on the use of tea and aromatic substances at the local level, determining how the scholar-artists enjoyed tea, aromatic substances, and the qin music in the capital.

-Scrutinizing the implementation of the tea policies of Huizong’s court, we will discover that the tea reforms during Huizong’s reign were successful government-led business projects.
-Huizong and his subordinates not only exerted tighter control over the tea production and trade and obtained huge financial benefits by it, but they also created a value-added strategy to promote tea cultures through writing.
-Their tea texts drew greater attention towards the enjoyment of tea.
+Scrutinizing the implementation of tea policies in Huizong’s court, I illustrate that the tea reforms during Huizong’s reign were successful government-led economic projects.
+Huizong and his subordinates not only exerted tighter control over tea production and trade, accruing substantial financial benefits from it, but also created a value-added strategy to promote tea cultures through writing.
+Their tea texts drew greater attention to the enjoyment of tea.
 This was a cultural strategy manipulated by the court.
-It may not be wise to blame Huizong only for all of his failures, instead, Huizong wanted to regulate tea practices in order to seize financial and cultural power.
-He was an ambitious leader, and in attempting to gain control over the production and trading of tea, he had at least gained degree of some success.
-Policies regarding the control of the aromatic substances is also to be understood against this large historical backdrop.
+It may not be wise to blame Huizong only for all of his failures.
+Huizong wanted to regulate tea practices to seize financial and cultural power.
+He was an ambitious leader, and in attempting to gain control over the production of tea and trade in the precious herb, he gained some degree of success.
+Policies regarding the control of aromatic substances are also to be understood against this larger historical backdrop.